Humanify-nl/humanify-nl/README.md

 ```
 #### About me:
 I am an allround Wordpress theme builder with a UX background.
 You could call me a UX developer.
-I have a masters degree in HFE psychology with a big passion for websites, and developed my coding over the past six years, and run a solo business to build websites for my clients.
+I have a masters degree in HFE psychology with a big passion for usable websites, and developed my coding over the past six years, and run a solo business to build websites for my clients.

 <!--
 **Humanify-nl/humanify-nl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.